Order of the Hatchet

 The Order of the Hatchet (Orde de l'Atxa; Orden del Hacha) is a female honorific order supposedly founded in 1149, bestowed upon the women of the town of Tortosa, in Catalonia (Spain).

 This order was founded during the Reconquista to honor women combatants in the site of Tortosa against Muslims.
 During that year, amid heavy fighting between the two fronts, Muslims besieged Tortosa after a withdrawal of Berenguer.
 In the absence of men to defend the city, women joined the fight, dressing as men and attacking with hatchets and anything else they could lay their hands on.
 They successfully repelled the attackers.
 Their participation was essential to the defense of Tortosa.
 In appreciation of these facts, Count Ramon Berenguer instituted the order of the hatchet for women who participated in that defense, which brought them privileges and tax exemptions, among other things.

 This was not a military order, but it was one of the few female honorific orders.

 Origin

 The city of Tortosa, in northeastern Spain, was held by Islamic Moors until the Second Crusade.
 In 1148, Ramon Berenguer IV, Count of Barcelona led his forces to wrest control of the city.
 The crusading armies then moved on to attack other places.
 This left the city open to counter-attack in 1149.
 Moorish armies found the city well-defended, though, for the ladies of the town donned men's clothing and fought with whatever weapon was closest to hand, including hatchets.
 Berenguer was so impressed with the spirited defense that he created the Order of the Hatchet and bestowed it upon the women soldiers.

 Rights and Privileges

-They were styled thus, according to Ashmole, The Institution, Laws, and Ceremony of the Most Noble Order of the Garter (1672), Ch.
+They were styled thus, according to Elias Ashmole, The Institution, Laws, and Ceremony of the Most Noble Order of the Garter (1672), Ch.
 3, sect.
 3: